Vulnerable Adults Safeguarding Policy

 4. Defining abuse

-Connections Arts Centre understands the definition of abuse in accordance with safeguarding vulnerable persons at risk of abuse national policy and procedures (p.8)
+Connections Arts Centre understands the definition of abuse in accordance with safeguarding vulnerable persons at risk of abuse national policy and procedures.

 5. Types of abuse

-• Sexual abuse – Includes rape and sexual assault, or sexual acts of which the vulnerable person has not consented, or could not consent, or into which he or she was compelled to consent.
+• Sexual abuse – includes rape and sexual assault, or sexual acts to which the vulnerable person has not consented, or could not consent, or into which he or she was compelled to consent.

-• Financial or material abuse – Include theft, fraud, exploitation, pressure in connection with wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possession or benefits.
+• Financial or material abuse – This includes theft, fraud, exploitation, pressure in connection with wills, property, inheritance, or financial transactions, or the misuse or misappropriation of property, possession, or benefits.

-• Discriminatory abuse – Includes ageism, racism, sexism, that based on a person’s disability, and other forms of harassment, slurs or similar treatment.
+• Discriminatory abuse – Includes ageism, racism, sexism, based on a person’s disability, and other forms of harassment, slurs, or similar treatment.

-• Neglect and acts of omission – Includes ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life such as medication, adequate nutrition and heating.
+• Neglect and acts of omission – Includes ignoring medical or physical care needs, failure to provide access to appropriate health, social care, or educational services, and the withholding of the necessities of life such as medication, adequate nutrition, and heating.

-• Institutional abuse -May occur within residential care and acute settings including nursing homes, acute hospitals and any other in-patient settings, and may involve poor standards of care, rigid routines and inadequate responses to complex needs.
+• Institutional abuse -This may occur within residential care and acute settings including nursing homes, acute hospitals, and any other in-patient settings, and may involve poor standards of care, rigid routines, and inadequate responses to complex needs.

 • Fear on the part of the service user of having to leave the service as a result of disclosing abuse.